openbmc/phosphor-logging/extensions/openpower-pels/README.md

 - CALLOUT_INVENTORY_PATH

     This keyword is used to call out a single FRU by passing in its D-Bus inventory path.
-When the PEL code sees this, it will create a single high priority FRU callout, using the VPD properties (location code, FN, CCIN) from that inventory item.
+When the PEL code sees this, it will create a single FRU callout, using the VPD properties (location code, FN, CCIN) from that inventory item.
 If that item is not a FRU itself and does not have a location code, it will keep searching its parents until it finds one that is.

+    The priority of the FRU callout will be high, unless the CALLOUT_PRIORITY keyword is also present and contains a different priority in which case it will be used instead.
+This can be useful when a maintenance procedure with a high priority callout is specified for this error in the message registry and the FRU callout needs to have a different priority.

     ```
     CALLOUT_INVENTORY_PATH=